The History of Quest Federal Credit Union

 Russells Point/Indian Lake Branch

 As a federally insured credit union, Quest is beholden to a promise made at the inception of credit unions in the United States to serve all members with the motto of “People helping People”.
 We view community support in much the same way, when asked for help and if we have the means, Quest is happy to support local community groups, charitable organizations, youth activities and much more.
-We are asked from time to time why we heavily support most all community events and projects, and the answer is simple, that is how we help each other to build a strong community.
-If we all chip with our funds, talent and volunteerism, everyone is lifted, and we improve the quality of life for all.
+We are asked from time to time why we heavily support most community events and projects, and the answer is simple, that is how we help each other to build a strong community.
+If we all chip in with our funds, talent and volunteerism, everyone is lifted, and we improve the quality of life for all.